 Why Provide Patient Education Healthcare Translation?

 Earlier we made the point that providing patient education healthcare translation can improve quality of care and services and help eliminate disparities in health and healthcare.
 Equally compelling is the potential for what can happen if you do not provide this resource, which the National Standard for CLAS in Healthcare: A Blueprint identifies as an increase in the likelihood of miscommunication and misunderstanding, which can lead to errors.
 In a day-to-day context, outside of healthcare, linguistic misunderstandings can range from comical to offensive to life-threatening.
-Given that in healthcare the potential for the latter is all too possible (allergies, dosages, diabetes management, and the list goes on), it doesn’t make sense not to ensure that patients are fully informed about their conditions, treatment options, etc. And when a patient does not have a confident command of English, being fully informed means having patient information in their language of choice.
+Given that in healthcare the potential for the latter is all too possible (allergies, dosages, diabetes management, and the list goes on), it doesn’t make sense not to ensure that patients are fully informed about their conditions, treatment options, etc. And when a patient does not have a confident command of English, being fully informed means having patient information in their first language.

 Furthermore, in a study done by CSA Research, 60% of consumers surveyed in 10 non-English-speaking countries “rarely or never buy” from websites presented only in English.
 30% of respondents never buy from English-only sites, and 56% of those surveyed say that they “either spend more time on sites in their own language… or boycott English-language URLs altogether” (emphasis my own).The same study showed that 66.7% of respondents with minimal to no English proficiency classified in-language information about food, personal care (including pharmaceutical products) and household items as important or very important when purchasing these things.